smapiot/piral/docs/tutorials/15-share-dependencies.md

 }
 ```

-Independent of you reference the shared dependency from a local installation or remotely (via a URL usually pointing to a CDN) you should have installed the dependency locally (as a dev dependency).
-In the example before this would have required:
+Independent of whether you reference the shared dependency from a local installation or remotely (via a URL usually pointing to a CDN), you should have installed the dependency locally (as a dev dependency).
+In the example before, this would have required:

 ```sh
 npm i lodash --save-dev